Should You Rebalance Your Portfolio in Retirement?

 Determinants of Retirement Portfolio Stability and Their Relative Impacts

-Fascinating!
-Again, there is more evidence that selling bonds first (rather than rebalancing in retirement) provides more portfolio sustainability now in the face of increased inflation.
+This is fascinating!
+Again, there is more evidence that selling bonds first (rather than rebalancing in retirement) provides more portfolio sustainability in the face of increased inflation.

 In summary, evidence exists that rebalancing is important in a retirement portfolio.
 Further, what data supports is increasing your asset allocation if you can do so.